JBertoldi/fit-food/README.md

 https://fitfood-2021.herokuapp.com/

 Note: After signing up the user is allowed to use the app for 2 days before having to confirm it's email.
-Note 2: All recipe and ingredient data is currently being produced by the Faker gem so it's extremely inaccurate.
-This will be fixed soon.

 Bug reports are very welcome!
 Thank you in advance!